 The Group's emolument policies are formulated on the performance of individual employees and on the basis of the salary trends in the regions in which the Group operates, and will be reviewed regularly.
 Subject to the Group's profitability, the Group may also distribute discretionary bonus to its employees as an incentive for their contribution to the Group.
-The Group has adopted the Pre-IPO Share Option Scheme, the 2010 Share Option Scheme, the 2020 Share Option Scheme and the 2022 Share Award Scheme (each as defined below) for its employees.
-As at 31 December 2023, there were two schemes which remained in full force and effect, i.e. the 2020 Share Option Scheme and the 2022 Share Award Scheme.
+The Group has adopted the 2010 Share Option Scheme, the 2011 Share Award Scheme, the 2013 Share Award Scheme, the 2020 Share Option Scheme, the 2022 Share Award Scheme and the 2024 Share Scheme (each as defined below) for its employees.
+As at 31 December 2024, there were two schemes which remained in full force and effect, i.e. the 2022 Share Award Scheme and the 2024 Share Scheme.